 - Can offer accelerated programs, with ongoing enrollment.
 What’s better than getting your master’s in two years?
 Getting it in fourteen months.
-And with ongoing enrollment, you don’t have to wait until fall or spring to start on your new journey; many schools offer monthly enrollment periods, meaning you can start whenever it works for you.
+With ongoing enrollment, you don’t have to wait until fall or spring to start on your new journey; many schools offer monthly enrollment periods, meaning you can start whenever it works for you.

 - Can offer more support than traditional schools.
-This includes, but is not limited to, career services, making it easier for you to begin your new career.
+This includes but is not limited to, career services, making it easier for you to begin your new career.
 Because, at the end of the day, isn’t that why you’re going back to school?